 - Build knowledge to pivot to a different industry, geography, or function

 Your own exploration and vision will be more specific to your background and goals.
 And while your aspirations may evolve, we want to ensure you are realistic in how you envision using one year at Stanford to advance your goal.
 Whatever you are not able to capture in this short statement can be further described in your second essay.

 The Stanford MSx Program is academically rigorous and time-intensive.
 Demonstrated intellectual aptitude and capability are necessary to succeed.

-List all degrees you have earned.
+List all degrees you have earned or degrees in progress.
 A U.S. bachelor’s degree or equivalent is required to apply.
 No minimum GPA is required.